smaremanda/add-in-docs/overview/add-in-manifests.md

 # Office Add-ins XML manifest
-Create or edit the manifest XML file for an Office Add-in.

  _**Applies to:** Access apps for SharePoint | apps for Office | Excel | Office Add-ins | Outlook | PowerPoint | Project | Word_